andela-celisha-wigwe/UrbanDictionary/README.md

 ###**Category**
 This class is responsible for pairing each word in a sentence with the number of occurences of the word in the sentence.
 This class is located in the 'src/Category.php' file and in the `Elchroy\UrbanDictionary` namespace.
-This class inherits from the WordEngine class.
+This class inherits from the WordBook class.
 ```
 $sland = new Category();
 $slang->add('Naa', "This is another way of saying 'No'.", 'Naa I do not think so.
 I do DO not want to come there.
 NAA!');